 The story changes depending on which local you talk to.
 Some folks say a motorcyclist died along the windy mountain road.
 Others say it’s the spirit of a firefighter who died during the last great wildfire in the 1980’s.
 But what is certain is that something haunts the road and that certain something is a burning man who terrifies drivers who stop on the bridge just outside of Camp Comfort.

 Locals even have cocktails named after him!
-If you’re ever in town, be sure to try out the Charman Margarita (traditional margarita with hot sauce)!
+If you’re ever in town, be sure to try out the Charman Margarita (traditional margarita with hot sauce) at Seafresh.

 Of course, in all of the 18 years here I’ve never once seen the Charman on the bridge.
 But maybe, when I’m driving home one night, that will all change!

 For writers, using urban legends as part of their eerie little tales allows for great creativity.
 In my upcoming short story, “The McWaterford Witch,” a group of girls on a camping trip witness an urban legend that comes to life.
 The horror arises from their own fear: that something will happen to one of them.
 For who knows what lurks in the woods at night?